Ukraine crisis will be 'game changer' for NATO

 NATO's top military commander, U.S. Air Force General Philip Breedlove, said last week that NATO would have to consider permanently stationing troops in parts of eastern Europe.

-With many NATO allies, including the United States, cutting defence budgets, there is a question mark over where the troops or the money for permanent bases would come from.
+With many NATO allies, including the United States, cutting defense budgets, there is a question mark over where the troops or the money for permanent bases would come from.

 U.S. forces in Europe have shrunk dramatically since the Cold War.
 Their numbers are about 80,000, including 14,000 civilian staff, according to the U.S. military's European Command, down from more than 300,000 during the Cold War.